Financial Samurai

 The same thing goes for investing in rare books with autographs.
 People might think my investment thesis is stupid.
 But I don’t care.
 I love to read and I love to invest in physical products that can be enjoyed.
 The initial investment cost for rare books is minimal.
 But the returns could be enormous.

-The great thing about investing in a physical asset is that even if the returns don’t pan out, you will have at least enjoyed your investments during your holding period.
-Books, for example, already provide a much greater return than their costs.
+The great thing about investing in a physical asset is that even if the returns don't pan out, you will have at least enjoyed your investments during your holding period.
+Further, you will have likely collected income.

 I’ve had so many great memories in the various properties I’ve owned.
 And it’s been fun to flip through my Chinese coin collection or my dad’s baseball collection while sipping on a 2009 Chateau d’Yquem purchased over a decade ago.